 Label Your Package

-By stating that your package is fragile, the people who are handling your package are more likely to handle it with care.
+By stating your package is fragile, the people who are handling your package are more likely to handle it carefully.
 Write the word ‘fragile’ in big, bold letters on all sides and consider drawing arrows so that couriers know which way up an item needs to be carried.

-Although it may cost a little more on top of sending the parcel, it is always best to add insurance where you can.
+Although it may cost more on top of sending the parcel, it is always best to add insurance where.
 If mistakes are made and your package ends up getting damaged, insurance will be cheaper than reimbursing and losing customers in the long run.
-Preparing fragile items for transit can quickly turn stressful because fragile and valuable items need extra care and attention when it comes to shipping.
+Preparing fragile items for transit can quickly turn stressful.
+This can happen when fragile and valuable items need extra care and attention when it comes to shipping.

-Here at GoShip.com, we want to make the fragile shipping process as easy for you as possible, so today we have put together an infographic with 5 essential tips to help make sure that there are no broken pieces when shipping your fragile items from point A to point B!
+Here at GoShip.com, we want to make the fragile shipping process as easy for you as possible.
+Today we have put together an infographic with 5 essential tips to help make sure that there are no broken pieces when shipping your fragile items from point A to point B!